ADVISING AND COURSE REGISTRATION

 WHAT YOU SHOULD REGISTER FOR

-LIBERAL LEARNING REQUIREMENTS
+ADVISING FOR LIBERAL LEARNING REQUIREMENTS

 Four courses required for the Special Education major also fulfill some Liberal Learning requirements.
 These courses are as follows: